This page looks at applying for the right to remain on the basis of having an adult family member in the UK.

 Partners: right to family life

-If you cannot meet the income requirements, it is possible to apply for the right to remain (or to enter) the UK on the basis of your right to family/private life in the UK.
-This is also known as your “Article 8” rights.
-Read more about Article 8 in the Toolkit section on Human Rights.
+If you cannot meet the income requirements, it is possible to apply for the right to remain (or to enter) the UK on the basis of your right to family and private life in the UK.
+Read more about this in the Toolkit section on Human Rights.

 The Home Office refuse most human rights-based applications, but you may have the right to appeal a refusal at the First-tier Tribunal.